What are some fun ways to teach Spanish sight words?

 Good Practice to Teach Spanish Sight Words at Home

 It is without saying that learning Spanish sight words doesn’t stop at school; the learning continues at home.
 Encourage parents to use some activities at home to boost learning sight words.
 It is especially useful for bilingual parents to motivate their children to learn Spanish sight words so it can become helpful in reading and literacy later on.
-When you teach Spanish sight words, you support the learning experience for students in your classroom and beyond.
+When you teach Spanish sight words, you support the learning experience of students in your classroom and beyond.

 Have you tried different methods to teach Spanish sight words?
 Let me know in the comment below.